 Rule 19

-If the Chair is temporarily absent from a session or any part thereof or is unable to complete his or her term of office or to perform his or her functions, a Vice-Chair shall act as Chair.
+If the Chair is temporarily absent from a session or any part thereof a Vice-Chair shall act as Chair.

+If the Chair resigns before the end of its term of office, or the Chair is unable to complete his or her term of office or to perform his or her functions, a new Chair shall be elected at the next session of the Executive Body.
+Until then one of the Vice-Chairs shall act as Chair.

+VII-bis.
+The Bureau

 Rule 20

-1. The Bureau consists of the Chair of the Executive Body and Vice-Chairs, along with the Chairs of the subsidiary bodies and the Implementation Committee.
+1. The Bureau consists of the Chair of the Executive Body and [three][four] Vice-Chairs, along with the Chairs of the subsidiary bodies and the Implementation Committee.